Shireee/Shireee/README.md

-# Hello, world !
+# Hello there👋

 ## I'm Vladimir, graduate student of SFedU (Computer Science)

 About me:
-- 🌱 Learning web-dev things
+- 🚀 Currently a trainee at [RBRU](https://rbru.ru/company)
 - 🎯 Looking for a new experience
 - 🌍 Languages: Ru(native), En(C1), Jp(N4)
-- ⚡ Fun fact: I draw sometimes, love phonk and math
+- ☀️ Fun fact: I like learning languages and drawing

 ## My stack